aws/aws-sdk-php/docs/service-s3.rst

 .. note::

-    Because Amazon S3 requires a Content-Length header to be specified before the payload of a request is sent, the data to be uploaded in a PutObject operation must be buffered using a PHP temp stream.
+    Because Amazon S3 requires a Content-Length header to be specified before the payload of a request is sent, the data to be uploaded in a PutObject operation is internally buffered using a PHP temp stream until the stream is flushed or closed.

 fopen modes
 ~~~~~~~~~~~